nevermoe/protobuf_decoder/README.md

 Note the keys of this json file is in the format of `field_number:id:type`. `field_number` is exactly the `field_number` in .proto file while  `id` has no meaning.
 It's just a field that helps to de-duplicate the keys in json.

 ## TODO
-1. Make better guess of packed repeated field.
-2. Deal with minus number.
+1. Deal with minus number.

+## Acknowledgements
+Thanks Mori for fixing bugs and improve this tool!